Florida Atlantic vs. UTEP NCAA Football Odds, Plays and Insights | October 30, 2021

 - UTEP has played seven games, with five wins against the spread.

-- UTEP's games this year have hit the over on two of six set point totals (33.3%).
+- UTEP's games this season have hit the over two times in six opportunities (33.3%).

-- UTEP is 3-0 against the spread and 4-0 overall when the team churns out over 372.6 yards.
+- UTEP is 3-0 against the spread and 4-0 overall when the team totals over 372.6 yards.

-- The Miners have turned the ball over four more times (15 total) than the Owls have forced a turnover (11) this season.
+- This season the Miners have turned the ball over 15 times, four more than the Owls' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.